ChrisCollins8/MarkDownX2/Readme.md

 ##Planned Features##
 * Spell checking
 * Port to Mono (The main issue with this is ScintillaNET.
 The docking library used can be ported to Mono but has no docking functionality but ScintillaNET will require some work to make Mono compatabile.
+* Improve the scroll synching.
+Currently it works on a rough estimate of the scroll percentage in the editor but the variable size in the display can impact this and on larger documents cause it to be off.

 ##Credits##
 * [MarkdownDeep](http://www.toptensoftware.com/markdowndeep/ "MarkdownDeep") - C# Markdown processor generates HTML from markdown.